NiarelLeVrais/Instagram-Focus/README.md

-﻿# Instagram Focus
+# Instagram Focus

-Extension Chrome qui masque le feed, les reels, les suggestions et la page découverte d'Instagram.
+Chrome extension that hides the feed, reels, suggestions, and the explore page on Instagram.

 ## Installation

-1. **Télécharger** et dézipper le dossier de l'extension
+1. **Download** and unzip the extension folder
-2. Ouvrir Chrome et aller sur `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-3. Activer le **Mode développeur** (toggle en haut à droite)
+3. Enable **Developer mode** (toggle in the top right)
-4. Cliquer sur **"Charger l'extension non empaquetée"**
+4. Click **"Load unpacked"**
-5. Sélectionner le dossier dézippé
+5. Select the unzipped folder